Stevesd/lamplighthelp/v0/2-0-0_Introduction.markdown

 Welcome to the {{Lamplight}} help system.

 Lamplight is designed as a fully featured management system for charities and voluntary sector organisations, and this help section will help you navigate it.
 There are two ways of using the system.
-If you are new to Lamplight we suggest you start with our basic training videos, and working through the first few sections.
+If you are new to Lamplight we suggest you start with our basic training videos, and work through the first few sections.
 These will walk you through using {{Lamplight}} day to day.
 If you are looking for specific information, we'd encourage you to go directly to the section you need.
-Each section starts with a brief summary or 'how-to'; you may only need to read the summary for a quick reminder.
-Each section then has detailed text and in many cases screenshots that explains in detail how to accomplish a particular task or use a feature of Lamplight.

 Each section starts with a brief summary or 'how-to'; you may only need to read the summary for a quick reminder.
 Each section then has detailed text and in many cases screenshots that explains in detail how to accomplish a particular task or use a feature of Lamplight.